Ahnaf-dev/charity-finder-app/README.md

 * After proceeding to the site, the user will see a list of 10 charities with a load more button, search bar and a select input.
 * If user clicks on a load more button, they will see 10 more additional charities displayed.
 * User's can filter the displayed charities with the search and select inputs.
-* User can click view projects button
-* Upon clicking view projects button, users will be redirected to a page with all the active projects ongoing by the charity chosen.
+* Upon clicking view projects button, users will be able to see all the active projects ongoing by the charity chosen.